A probabilistic view on machine learning

 Maximum Likelihood Estimator

-Given a dataset and a target probability distribution, one could try to find an estimator of the paramters of the distribution that fit the best the observations.
-This can be done through the maximum likelihood method, which consists in maximizing the value of the likelihood with respect to the parameters
+Given a dataset and a target probability distribution, one could try to find an estimator of the paramters of the distribution that best fit the observations.
+This can be done through the maximum likelihood estimation method, which consists in maximizing the value of the likelihood with respect to the parameters

 \[ \partial_{\theta_i} p(\mathcal{D}\mid \theta) = 0\]